 One of the simplest activities a person can do wold have to be camping.
 The fresh air along with the sound of nature making it a fantastic activity to go on, not to mention it’s relatively cheap.
 Most equipment you’ll need for camping out would be sleeping bags, a tent big enough to accommodate your party, a first aid kit for emergencies and a couple of essentials like sunscreen, food and water.

 Another good thing to know is that Croatia in particular doesn’t have all that many campsites where you can go deep into a forest and pitch a tent; like you see in the movies.
 Most if not all campsites are in secluded spots close to the beach, offer free Wi-Fi, running water, a BBQ grill, etc. So you can feel at home but also avoid the loud buzz of the city back home.

 Camping in Croatia

 Most people when they think of camping they envision pitching up a tent and lighting a campfire surrounded in big stones.
 Whilst the idea of it does sound inviting, most camp sites in Croatia have become a lot more modern.
-Providing guests pools, small apartment/hotel roos, BBQ spots, water parks along with plenty of other nice quality of life features that surely will come in handy.
+Providing guests pools, small apartment/hotel rooms, BBQ spots, water parks along with plenty of other nice quality of life features that surely will come in handy.

 The camp sites are usually located along the coast line, some camp sites being exclusive to Camper-vans, some being large spots filled with restaurants, bars, hotels, aqua-parks, etc. Depending whether or not you enjoy the more luxurious approach or the more primitive one, Croatia surely has a couple perfect for you.